-Report: Technology company remotely turns up Texas ‘smart thermostats’ during heat spike
+Report: Technology Company Remotely Turns up Texas ‘Smart Thermostats’ During Heat Spike

 At least one company is reportedly turning up Texas consumers’ digital “smart thermometers” remotely during the state’s ongoing heat spike in an effort to conserve energy.

-One homeowner told local media his wife and daughters “woke up sweating” after an afternoon nap to find that their home thermostat had been raised.
+A homeowner told local media his wife and daughters “woke up sweating” after an afternoon nap to find the temperature on their home thermostat had been raised.

 The company that installed their thermostat allegedly informed them that it had raised their house’s temperature remotely during an “energy saving event.”